Downingtown, Pennsylvania: History

-In 1904 John S. Trower and William A. Creditt, prominent black Philadelphians, founded the Downingtown Industrial and Agricultural School (DIAS) in Downingtown, to serve as an academic and vocational high school for African-American youths to prepare them for work.
+In 1904, John S. Trower and William A. Creditt, prominent black Philadelphians, founded the Downingtown Industrial and Agricultural School (DIAS) in Downingtown, to serve as an academic and vocational high school for African-American youths to prepare them for work.
 Creditt was pastor of the First African Baptist Church in Philadelphia, and Trower, a successful caterer and one of the wealthiest black businessmen in the nation, was a member of his congregation.
 Believing the North needed a school like the Tuskegee Institute, the men found land in Chester County and built the school on a 100-acre campus.
-They both served as principals until their respective deaths in 1921 (Creditt) and 1921.
+They both served as principals until their respective deaths, both in 1921.
 Originally a private, non-denominational school, in 1907 DIAS began to be state supported.
 Students were admitted from major northeastern cities.
 Among its trustees in the early decades was Adam Clayton Powell, Sr., pastor of Abyssinian Baptist Church in Harlem, New York.
 The school operated until 1993.
 A new facility was constructed on the property and opened in 2002 as the Chester County campus of the Delaware County Community College.

-The city has initiated some widespread and continuing renovation in downtown, particularly to the streetscape; private owners have similarly renovated many commercial buildings.
+The borough has initiated some widespread and continuing renovation in downtown, particularly to the streetscape; private owners have similarly renovated many commercial buildings.
 There has also been residential development on recovered industrial lands (brown fields) in the southeastern part of the borough.
 Downingtown is the location of some large regional and national businesses, including First National Bank of Chester County, and Victory Brewing Company, and formerly DNB First (acquired by S&T Bank in 2019).

 President Lincoln's funeral train passed through Downingtown.
-The famous Irish patriot and martyr Wolfe Tone briefly lived here.
+The famous Irish patriot and martyr Theobald Wolfe Tone briefly lived here in 1795.

 The County Bridge No. 124, Downingtown Log House, East Lancaster Avenue Historic District, General Washington Inn, and Roger Hunt Mill are listed on the National Register of Historic Places.

+On November 4, 2025, Downingtown elected Erica Deuso as mayor, becoming the first municipality in Pennsylvania to have an openly transgender mayor.